kristian-lange-tw/JATOS_docs_v3/pages/Configure-JATOS-on-a-Server.md

 **JATOS requires MySQL >= 5.5 or H2 >= 1.4.192 (prior versions might work - I just never tested)**

-Note: We tried JATOS extensively with the H2 database.
-It's reliable and doesn't have some issues that do exist with MySQL databases such as [this one](https://github.com/JATOS/JATOS/issues/111).
+Note: If you want to use a MySQL database consider using the [_utf8mb4_ Character Set with 4-Byte UTF-8 Unicode Encoding](https://dev.mysql.com/doc/refman/5.5/en/charset-unicode-utf8mb4.html).
+Only this character set contains the whole unicode and you won't run into issues like [this one](https://github.com/JATOS/JATOS/issues/111).

 There are three ways to set up the database.